Skip to main content

 About

-Brickadia is a multiplayer casual simulation game.
+Brickadia is a single player and multiplayer casual shooter game.
 It was developed by Brickadia, LLC and was released on July 11, 2025.
 It received positive reviews from players.

 Brickadia is a next-generation sandbox game with immense flexibility.
 Every creative tool - building, scripting, and more - is used right in the game, in real-time multiplayer.
 Build massive worlds, intricate physics contraptions, and entirely new game modes together with your friends without ever leaving the action.
 Build anything you can imagine.
 It's super easy to get started placing bricks…